The 2022-2023 Global UGRAD Student Application is now open!

 - Two letters of reference (with English translations).
 One reference letter must be academic and written by a professor or assistant professor from the candidate’s major field of study.
 A second reference may come from a non-academic aspect of the candidate’s life and work.

 English Language Ability

 A TOEFL score is not required at the time of application.
 Selected candidates will be requested to take the official TOEFL test.
 The program will cover the cost of the official test.
 Applicants must achieve a minimum TOEFL score of 48iBT.

 Get Started!
-Click 2021 Global UGRAD online application to start your application!
+Click on 2022 Global UGRAD online application, to begin your application!